Want to make money without paying taxes?

 Let’s look at a few scenarios.

-If you earn your income through regular payments from an Australian employer, they will be obliged to withhold a portion of your pay each pay period to cover the tax you’ll owe on those earnings.
+If you earn your income through regular payments from an Australian employer, they will be obliged to keep back a portion of your pay each week to cover the tax you’ll owe on those earnings.

 This is known as tax ‘withholding’, and it’s very much in your interest.